Chinmay-KB/project-spampr/README.md

 # Run the bot
 npm start
 ```
+This will run the bot in localhost.
+You can install it in your repositories from localhost itself.
 ## Contributing

 If you have suggestions for how project-spampr could be improved, or want to report a bug, open an issue!
 I'd love all and any contributions.